babar-raza/package-descriptions/groupdocs.com/nuget/GroupDocs.Assembly for .NET.md

 - Load template documents from HTML with resources.
 - Save assembled documents to HTML with resources.

-## New Features in Version 20.3
+## New Features in Version 20.4

+- This release provides the option to fit an image within textbox bounds while maintaining ratio for:
-- Supports dynamic checkbox value setting for Word Processing documents.
+  - Word Processing documents.
-- Supports dynamic image and document insertion from Base64-encoded bytes.
+  - Emails with *RTF* bodies.
+  - Spreadsheet documents.
+  - Presentation documents.

-For the detailed notes, please visit [GroupDocs.Assembly for .NET 20.3 Release Notes](https://docs.groupdocs.com/display/assemblynet/GroupDocs.Assembly+for+.NET+20.3+Release+Notes).
+For the detailed notes, please visit [GroupDocs.Assembly for .NET 20.4 Release Notes](https://docs.groupdocs.com/display/assemblynet/GroupDocs.Assembly+for+.NET+20.4+Release+Notes).

 ## Read & Write Microsoft Office Formats